LCottin/LeonardOS/tools/cmake_templates/component/part/src/README.md

-# This folder contains source files and headers exposed to the part only.
+# This folder contains source files and private headers exposed to the part only.